"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 Shipbuilder Frank Jensen

-Admiring a photo of the boat built in 1919
+Admiring a photo of his boat VERDUN,

-for himself and his brother Joseph.
+for himself and his brother Joseph,

 A family tradition that reaches well back into the 19th Century, was carried on at Friday Harbor, in the San Juan Islands.
 The shipyard of Albert Jensen & Sons, Inc., was a Jensen family enterprise since the early days of the island’s settlement.